Kolmogorov complexity of unitary transformations in quantum computing: Conclusion

 \section{Conclusion}

-We have defined the Kolmogorov complexity of a unitary transformation of a quantum state and established its relation with the Kolmogorov complexity of a quantum state also known as quantum Kolmogorov complexity.
+We have defined the Kolmogorov complexity of unitary transformations and established its relation with the qubit complexity.
 Thus, the concept of Kolmogorov complexity has become ever more relevant in quantum computing context.
 It provides theoretical framework for quantum computing complexity analysis and can be further linked to the complexity of a quantum computer program at high level and low (hardware) level, as well as quantum computer compilers.